arishimam/SpotifyPlaylistGenerator/README.md

-# SpotifyPlaylistGenerator
+# Spotify Playlist Generator

-# AI Playlist Generator
+## AI Playlist Generator

 This application uses the OpenAI API to generate a playlist based on a given prompt, and then uses the Spotify API to create this playlist for the user.